Humiditii/Mailer/README.md

 ### Persistent API Enpoint
-Api entry point (http://localhost:3333/api/v1/send/to_many) Persistent API Endpoints is hosted at #coming soon
+Api entry point (http://localhost:3333/api/v1/send/to_many) Persistent API Endpoints is hosted at (https://mailer-api-app.herokuapp.com/)
 ### Features
 * Send Mails to a single User
 * Send Mails to Multiple Users at a go